acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Before we create the reducer, think about what *actions* we might need.
 What kind of interactions can the user currently perform in the app?
 Issuing new search queries to the YouTube API is one thing, so let's start with that.

-Create a filed called `actions.js` in the `src` directory and add the following:
+Create a file called `actions.js` in the `src` directory and add the following:

     export const SEARCH_YOUTUBE = 'SEARCH_YOUTUBE';